A System Model: ACME B2B Reseller Platform

 Background

 In 2016, I was Head of Design (and sole design resource) at a small startup named ACME (honest).
-ACME had an existing B2C SaaS platform providing asset management and visitor ticket sales services for museums, theaters, ferry services, bus tour companies, and the like.
+ACME’s existing B2C SaaS platform provided asset management and visitor ticket sales services for museums, theaters, ferry services, bus tour companies, and the like.

-In addition to selling tickets directly to visitors (either online or in person) venues such as these do significant business with resellers who can promote the venues in otherwise inaccessible markets.
+In addition to selling tickets directly to visitors (either online or in person) these venues also conduct significant business with resellers who promote the venues in otherwise inaccessible markets.
 A San Francisco-based bus tour company, for example, can attract visitors from around the world thanks to the promotional efforts of regionally-based resellers.

 Venues sells tickets to resellers at a substantial discount.
-The reseller then sells tickets directly to visitors for markup.
-Visitors benefit because reseller ticket prices are typically lower than when purchased directly from the venue.
+The reseller then sells tickets directly to visitors with a markup.
+Visitors benefit because reseller ticket prices are typically lower than tickets purchased directly from the venue.

-ACME’s business opportunity was clear—allow resellers to buy digital tickets online from venues.
-Immediate delivery, no chance of loss or theft.
+ACME’s business opportunity was clear—allow resellers to buy digital tickets online from venues and provide immediate delivery with no chance of loss or theft.

 “When can you get us some screens?” (aka “the product kickoff”)